 A ceiling hoist system is often the most comfortable and effective way to lift and move people.
 Mounting the lifting device on the ceiling frees up floor space and makes it much easier to get around.
 A ceiling hoist system saves you both time and resources because everything you need for lifting or moving is always close to hand.
 It is a well-documented fact that the use of ceiling hoist systems reduces the amount of strain, over-exertion, and injuries – and this means less sick leave and greater work satisfaction for carers.

 Guldmann ceiling hoist systems are designed for heavy lifting with capacities of 175–500 kg / 385-1,100 lbs.
 They are effortless to operate and provide exceptional freedom of movement.
-In most cases, this means a single carer is able to carry out day-to-day lifting and moving tasks without assistance, freeing up more time to care for the individual user.
+In most cases, this means a single carer is able to carry out the day-to-day lifting and moving tasks without assistance, freeing up more time to care for the individual user.

 Get Started with A Consultation from HLS Healthcare